ki-iw/wo-bist-du-seegras/README.md

 # baltic-seagrass

 A project to train, evaluate and run vision models to detect seagrass from images and video files.
+The code for this project has been developed through a collaborative effort between WWF, KI-Ideenwerkstatt and Birds on Mars,.

+This repository partially uses provided code and models from the https://github.com/sgraine/bag-of-seagrass repository.

 ## Setup